Have you heard great things about B12 shots?

 More recently I prefer the subcutaneous route because you can use insulin needles + syringes and it’s less painful for the injection plus the absorption and results are similar to the intramuscular route.

-Where do you inject on your body?
+Where do you inject into your body?

-- Intramuscular route: Mid thigh, deltoid area or glut region (thigh is the easiest if doing it on yourself)
+- Intramuscular route: Mid-thigh, deltoid area, or glut region (thigh is the easiest if doing it on yourself)

 - Subcutaneous route: Same locations but you can also include areas like the abdomen

 How frequently do you inject into your body?

 Generally, every 7 days is recommended to start, but occasionally I will increase or decrease the frequency depending on how the vitamin is tolerated.

 Methylcobalamin vs Cyanocobalamin